January 28, 2008

 The following article was published in Hawkair's in-flight magazine:

 Hockey trivia time.
-Name the only Northwestern BC'er to play for the Vancouver Canucks.
+Name the only Northwestern BC'er to play for the Vancouver Canucks. (update: Smithers Dan Hamhuis has now also joined the list of NWBCers to play for the Canucks).

 Now most of you said Wade Flaherty, but technically you are incorrect.